Adnexa is a general term that refers to the accessory structures of an organ.

 In general radiological use, the term is often (incorrectly) used synonymously with the ovary, an adnexal structure of the uterus.

 It is an unusual word (for English-speakers) as it has an identical spelling and pronunciation whether used in a singular or plural sense.
-Therefore the terms 'adnexus/adnexum' for a single adnexa or 'adnexae' for more than one adnexa are incorrect, and should not be used.
+Therefore the terms 'adnexus/adnexum' for a single adnexa or 'adnexae' for more than one adnexa are erroneous, and should not be used.

 The adjectival form for adnexa is adnexal.
 The term adnexitis is sometimes used for an inflammation of the adnexa uteri.